pakavi/pakavi/README.md

 Currently working on my portfolio and try to level up my skills in many areas

-I would also like to help other developers to reach their goals

 ## Technologies i'm using 💻
 * React
 * Next